coderehan/Kotlin-Coroutines-Android-Interview-Preparation/03-Hard.md

 ### 22. `SharedFlow`

-A **hot** stream for events (no initial value required), configurable replay/buffer — good for one-off events like "show a toast."
+`SharedFlow` is a **hot** stream designed for broadcasting **events** rather than state — it doesn't require an initial value, and you can configure how much history (`replay`) new collectors receive.
+It's a better fit than `StateFlow` for one-off events like "show this toast" or "navigate to this screen," where re-delivering the same "state" on every new collector (as `StateFlow` would) doesn't make sense.

 ```kotlin
 private val _events = MutableSharedFlow<String>()